Bites: Current Concepts

 CONDYLAR POSITION ON X-RAY

-There have also been attempts to determine the optimal mandibular bracing location by the radiographic positions of the condyles in the glenoid fossae in transcranial X-rays, but that parameter turns out to be much too variable to be useful clinically.142-143 Even in patients with unilateral disk disorders, condyles are often displaced in unexpected directions and distances.144.
+There have also been attempts to determine the optimal mandibular bracing location by the radiographic positions of the condyles in the glenoid fossae in transcranial X-rays, but that parameter turns out to be much too variable to be useful clinically.142-143 Condyles are often displaced in unexpected directions and distances.144.
 In addition, the positions of the condyles relative to the glenoid fossae are poor reference points for evaluating condyle position, because the glenoid fossae are not inert frameworks.
 They are attached to the condyles in many ways, and they relocate with the condyles in response to functional forces.145 Attempts to change the positions of the condyles relative to the glenoid fossae by full mouth reconstruction, equilibration, or orthodontics have generally been unsuccessful.146-148

 OCCLUSAL SOLUTION

 The most consistent and physiologically healthy mandibular closing trajectory occurs during swallowing.
 Studies have indicated that swallowing reflexively recruits all of the jaw closing muscles in a way that appears less adaptive to bite interferences than the normal voluntary closure trajectory.
 However, there is still natural variation in the mandibular closing trajectories used during swallowing, and that variation defines an area rather than a point.
-Therefore to reproduce the contours of an ideal mandibular bracing area would require recording a large number of swallowing events after the jaw muscles have been deprogrammed while tipping the head into different postural positions, and then integrating all this information digitally to mill or mold a platform that provides orthopedic support for the working side of the mandible throughout its functional range of motion.
-A proper orthopedic platform could also be generated functionally in acrylic or some other recording material.
+Therefore to reproduce the contours of an ideal mandibular bracing area would require recording a large number of swallowing events after the jaw muscles have been deprogrammed while tipping the head into different postural positions.
+The data could be integrated digitally to mill or mold a platform that provides orthopedic support for the working side of the mandible throughout its functional range of motion like one large ball-and-socket joint.
+When the ball moves in any direction within the socket, it rides up on the socket walls in that direction, anteriorly, laterally, and even posteriorly.

 OCCLUSAL CONCLUSION